How to type faster – Master the 10 finger system. 8 Typing tips.

 5. Fast Typing Requires Good Hardware

 Ergonomic keyboards come in several shapes and sizes, but the most notable one is the divided keyboard.
-Such keyboards are divided into two parts, at around a 45 degree angle.
+Those are divided into two parts, at around a 45 degree angle.
 The position of your hands on such a keyboard is much more relaxed, and these are very good for learning how to type faster, because the letters for each hand are clearly divided.
 It would be too difficult to try to reach a key on the left side of the keyboard, with your right hand, because of all the extra space between the keys.

 There are also ergonomic keyboards that are not divided in two.
-They usually have the keys placed at a different angle than a regular keyboard, allowing you to change the position of your hands slightly, while still being able to hit all the keys easily.
+They usually have the keys placed at a different angle than a regular board, allowing you to change the position of your hands slightly, while still being able to hit all the keys easily.

 6. Be Patient with Progressing